pureconfig/pureconfig/docs/src/main/tut/add-support-for-complex-types.md

 ### Add support for complex types

-Support for more complex types, such as Java configurations, can be achieved in many different methods, each one with pros and cons.
-While there is a preferable method, we will describe all the methods and provide hints on when one should be used instead of others.
+Support for more complex types, such as Java configurations, can be achieved with many different methods, each one with pros and cons.
+The preferred method is shown [here](#method-1-use-a-scala-copy-of-the-configuration) but for the sake of completeness this section will describe all the methods and provide hints on when one should be used instead of others.
 This section is organized in the following way: the [first part](#data-type-to-support) describes an example of complex type to support, the [second part](#add-support-for-identifiable) provides the three methods to add support for that complex type and the
 [final part](#summary) discusses when one method should be picked instead of another one.